maickrau/GraphAligner/README.md

 #### Extension

-The aligner uses a bitvector banded DP alignment algorithm to extend the seed hits.
+GraphAligner uses a bitvector banded DP alignment algorithm to extend the seed hits.
 The DP matrix is calculated inside a certain area (the band), which depends on the extension parameters.
 Note that "bandwidth" in graph alignment does NOT directly correspond to bandwidth in linear alignment.
 The bandwidth parameter describes the maximum allowed score difference between the minimum score in a row and a cell, with cells whose score is higher than that falling outside the band.
 Bandwidth higher than 35 is not recommended for complex graphs due to huge increases in runtime but might work for variation graphs.

 The algorithm starts using the initial bandwidth.
 Should it detect that the alignment is incorrect, it will rewind and rerun with the ramp bandwidth parameter, aligning high-error parts of the read without slowing down alignment in low-error parts.
-The tangle effort parameter determines how much time the aligner spends inside complex cyclic subgraphs.
-If the size of the band grows beyond the tangle effort parameter, the aligner will use the current best alignment for the aligned prefix and move forward along the read.
+The tangle effort parameter determines how much time GraphAligner spends inside complex cyclic subgraphs.
+If the size of the band grows beyond the tangle effort parameter, GraphAligner will use the current best alignment for the aligned prefix and move forward along the read.
 This might miss the optimal alignment.

 ### Parameters